-For the latest and most up-to-date information on tuition and fees, please contact the Business Office or visit www.centenarycollege.edu
+All checks should be made payable to Centenary University and not to any individual officer.
+Returned checks and ACH payments are subject to a service fee.
+For the latest and most up-to-date information on tuition and fees, please contact the Business Office or visit www.centenaryuniversity.edu.